 Both classic U.S. silver dollar series are 90% silver:

-That's the baseline.
+That silver content is the baseline.
 It is not automatically the buy price, and it is definitely not the final value for every coin.
-But it's the number that keeps you from getting lowballed.
+But it is the number that keeps you from getting lowballed.

 What common silver dollars are usually worth